samkingsly07/BIKE-SERVICE-APPLICATION/README.md

 # INSTALLING BSA
-### follow line by line instruction till the admin email changed is must.
+### following line by line instruction till the admin email changed is must.
 ### please use higher width to get best experience.

 1.Install laravel in your system https://laravel.com/docs/8.x/installation